Cerebrum internal capsule

 Parietal lobe:

-Boundary of Parietal Lobe:
+The boundary of the Parietal Lobe:

 • Anteriorly - Central sulcus